 Chief Executive Officer

 Fiona was born and grew up in Wellington.
-Her career to date has covered sexual violence prevention, gender advocacy and leading and developing organisations in the not-for-profit and arts sectors.
+Her career to date has covered sexual harm prevention, gender advocacy and leading and developing organisations in the not-for-profit and arts sectors.

-Fiona began working at SAPN in 2013, as the Coordinator and sole employee.
-Under her leadership, SAPN has developed into a national organisation, with a team of more than 30, reaching over 10 000 programme participants annually and is sought after nationally and internationally for expertise on sexual harm prevention.
+Fiona began working at RespectEd in 2013, as the Coordinator and sole employee.
+Under her leadership, RespectEd has developed into a national organisation, with a team of more than 30, reaching over 10 000 programme participants annually and is sought after nationally and internationally for expertise on sexual harm prevention.

-Fiona holds several national positions, including the primary prevention portfolio for Tauiwi services on the Paetakawaenga (Executive Committee) of TOAH-NNEST, and independent sector representative on the government’s Sexual Violence Prevention Advisory Board.
-In 2018, Fiona was recognised for services to sexual violence prevention with a Wellington City Council City Safety Award.
+Fiona has held several national positions, including the primary prevention portfolio for tauiwi services on the Paetakawaenga (Executive Committee) of TOAH-NNEST since 2014 and was previously an independent sector representative on the government’s Sexual Violence Prevention Advisory Board.
+Fiona provides regular commentary in the media on sexual harm issues and in 2018 was recognised for services to sexual harm prevention with a Wellington City Council City Safety Award.